HOW TO FIGHT WINTER INFECTIONS IN CHILDREN - A GUIDE FOR PARENTS

 Accumulation of infections

-The season of getting sick is in full swing.
-Doctors are sounding the alarm about the exponential increase in viral infections that cause serious respiratory infections in children.
-Already at the beginning of December, the Minister of Health, Adam Niedzielski, informed about the difficult situation in pediatric wards and overcrowded clinics.
-He emphasized that this is the result of the accumulation of various diseases, primarily influenza, COVID-19 and RSV.
-This year, as specialists note, we are dealing with numerous complications, such as pneumonia and ear infections.
-Doctors also point to the shift of the so-called infectious peak.
-This means that before the pandemic, the season began in January and February, and for the past two years, numerous upper respiratory tract infections have been observed already in September, October or November.
-They are often much more serious than two years ago.
-When observing your sick child, it is certainly worth keeping an eye on it, but also, as pediatricians emphasize, not to panic and to admit that not every infection requires running to the clinic.
+The flu season is in full swing.
+Doctors are warning about a dramatic increase in viral infections, which cause serious respiratory infections in children.
+In early December, Minister of Health Adam Niedzielski reported on the difficult situation in pediatric wards and overcrowded clinics.
+He emphasized that this is the result of a cumulative increase in various illnesses, primarily influenza, COVID-19, and respiratory syncytial virus (RSV).
+This year, experts note, we are experiencing numerous complications, such as pneumonia and ear infections.
+Doctors are also pointing to a shift in the so-called infection peak.
+This means that before the pandemic, the season began in January and February, and for the past two years, numerous upper respiratory tract infections have been observed as early as September, October, and November.
+These infections are often much more serious than two years ago.
+When observing your sick child, it's certainly worth keeping an eye on them, but as pediatricians emphasize, it's also important not to panic and accept that not every infection requires a trip to the clinic.

 Don't worry, it's just a fever.
 When should you take your child to the doctor?